QuentinRa/blog.quentinra.dev/info/networking/index.md

 You can relate this table to a (switch) case statement which exists in many programming languages.

-* The IP will pass by each destination.
+* The IP will try each destination.
 The GenMask (Netmask) will be used to get the **network address**.
 Then, if the IP is withing the network range, then we will use this destination.
-* If no destination is found, then `0.0.0.0` <small>(default)</small> will be used
+* If no destination is found, then `0.0.0.0` , will be used.
+It's leading to what we call the **Default Gateway**, which is usually ending with either ".1" or ".254".
 </div><div>

 Once you found a destination, the **gateway** indicate what to do to reach this destination.
 If the gateway is `0.0.0.0`, then it means that you can directly send the packet (LAN).
 Otherwise, you have to send the packet to the IP in gateway.